Vlix/safe-json/README.md

 * [`safeTo`](safefrom-and-safeto): how to parse _to_ a JSON value

-The default implementations of those last two use `parseJSON` and `toJSON`, so you probably don't have to define them.
+The default implementations of those last two use `parseJSON` and `toJSON`, so if you already have `FromJSON` and `ToJSON` instances for your type, you don't have to define them.
 (There are some exceptions: read [Version](#version) / [safeFrom/-To](#safefrom-and-safeto))

 __`safeFrom` and `safeTo` can not be used directly!
 The functions